Chain of Command (Star Trek: The Next Generation): Reception

 In May 2019, The Hollywood Reporter ranked "Chain of Command" (Parts I & II) among the top twenty-five episodes of Star Trek: The Next Generation.

 In 2019, IGN recommended watching both parts of "Chain of Command" as background for another Star Trek universe show, Star Trek: Picard; a show that will also feature the same character as in this episode, Picard.
 They note a plot that tackles the struggles of people with bureaucracy, bad leadership, and suffering.
 They note performances by Ronny Cox as Captain Jellico, and David Warner's brutal presentation as the Cardassian alien interrogator Gul Madred.
 They note the struggle between Picard and Madred characters, and their battle for truth vs. information about the Federation.

-In 2020, SciFiPulse.net ranked this episode one of the top seven about the character Captain Picard.

 In 2020, Vulture recommended this as one of the best Star Treks to watch along with Star Trek: Picard.

-In 2020, The Digital Fix said this was the fifth best episode of Star Trek:The Next Generation.

-In 2021, Cinemablend ranked this one of the series's top ten episodes.

 In 2021, Robert Vaux writing for CBR, said this was the high point of the sixth season and noted David Warner's Cardassian character.